openedx/credentials/docs/badges/configuration/credly.rst

     - payload boolean negative values allowed: ``"false", "False", "no", "No", "-"``;

-Please, see `configuration examples`_ for clarity.
+Please, see :ref:`Configuration examples for Badging` for clarity.

 Badge Penalties
 ---------------